-Several other claims against the Dodd-Frank Act's constitutionality are made in Big Spring and a case brought by the insurance company Met Life:
+Several other claims against the Dodd-Frank Act's constitutionality were made in Big Spring (and also in a case brought by the insurance company Met Life).
+Again, the DC Circuit decision on standing did not allow these claims to go forward, but we will discuss them briefly as we understand that they may still be discussed at the hearing.